31 May 2022

 How to delete all the lines which contain a pattern in vim?

-command, to delete all lines that contain a particular pattern, or all lines that do not contain a pattern.
+The ex command g is very useful for acting on lines that match a pattern.
+You can use it with the d command, to delete all lines that contain a particular pattern, or all lines that do not contain a pattern.

-For example, to delete all lines containing "profile" (remove the /d
+For example, to delete all lines containing "profile" (remove the /d to show the lines that the command will delete):

 :g/profile/d